kitium-ai/config/README.md

 - `@kitiumai/config/semantic-release.config.base.cjs`: Semantic-release pipeline with changelog, npm, git, and GitHub publish steps.
 - `@kitiumai/config/changeset.config.base.json`: Standard Changesets template for new packages/repos (aligns with `main` as release branch).

+## Repository structure

+- **Root configs**: All base configuration exports live at the repository root for easy consumption via `exports` in `package.json`.
+- **CLI + automation**: The `src/` directory hosts the TypeScript sources for the detector, prompter, and generator used by the `kitiumai-config` CLI.
+- **Templates**: `package.template.json` and `packageBase.cjs` centralize package defaults so scripts and tooling stay synchronized across repos.
+- The current layout keeps configuration artifacts alongside their base presets, so no restructuring is required to extend or consume them.